 - 1. The time for reinstatement of service is defined as the length there is a break in service.
 To be less than six hours during working hours and less than nine hours outside working hours. - 2.
 Water Quality is maintained and improved is defined as customer requests for service due to low pressure and or flow. - 3.
 The Albury supply is managed separately by the committee and is not subject to these performance measures. - 4.
-While Council did not achieve any of the median response time measures, the satisfaction with Council water schemes remains high at 81% (2015: 70%).
-This indicates that Councils ratepayers are mostly satisfied with the levels of service being provided and the additional costs to achieve the mandatory targets would not achieve an increase in satisfaction with levels of service and may reduce such satisfaction. - 5.
-Whilst Council met the performance requirements regarding the extent to which water supplies comply, none of the community water supplies were fully compliant with the Drinking Water Standards due to either, less than the required number of samples taken or the interval between sampling being greater than required.
-(See table below)
+The performance measures identified in this plan are different from those in previous plans following a review of all levels of service and performance measures.
+In general, Council found that the secondary performance measures noted in previous plans more accurately reflected consumer values and as a consequence have been elevated to the primary measure.
+The increased level of service to raise the water grading for the various water supplies is a response of this Council's desire to move towards compliance with the Health (Drinking Water) Amendment Act 2007.

-Summary of E.coli sampling results
+Frequency of testing for E.coli